gk646/magique/README.md

 ```

 This will automatically build magique with your project and set up the include path.
 Don't forget to link your project
-against magique!
+against `magique`!
 This approach will automatically build for the platform your using.
 Check the wiki for optional CMake flags you can set before adding magique.

 #### Prebuilt binaries / Custom